 Elmer is a very small borough located in the state of New Jersey.
 With a population of 1,377 people and three associated neighborhoods, Elmer is the 460th largest community in New Jersey.
-Elmer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Elmer has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Elmer is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Elmer does not have a public transit system used by locals to get to and from work.

 The education level of Elmer citizens is substantially higher than the typical US community, as 30.59% of adults in Elmer have at least a bachelor's degree.